pixel

 Wild card

 D’Andre Swift has been steadily efficient, with one exception, for weeks now.
-His reliability and explosiveness have been paramount in the run game’ overall success.
+His reliability and explosiveness have been paramount in the Bears run game’s overall success.

-Rookie Kyle Monagai isn’t quite as consistent, but the Bears turn into a dominant force when he gets going and the run game reaches high gear.
-He’s a violent runner when great burst, and he could relentlessly attack an injury-plagued 49ers defensive front.
+Monagai, a rookie, isn’t quite as consistent, but the Bears turn into a dominant force when he gets going and the run game reaches high gear.
+He’s a violent runner with great burst, and he could relentlessly attack an injury-plagued 49ers defensive front.
 If the Bears have a late lead and Monangai is rolling, the run game could be the ultimate closer.

 [READ: Five Bears, 49ers players to watch in NFL Week 17 game in San Francisco]

-Bears standout defensive tackle Grady Jarrett had seven tackles, with six run stuffs – of a 0-2-yard gain – a quarterback hit and a batted pass last week against the Packers.
-He had three key run stops, a sack and a QB hit the week prior against Cleveland.
+Jarrett had seven tackles, with six run stuffs, one quarterback hit and one batted pass last week against the Green Bay Packers.
+He had three key run stops, one sack and one QB hit the prior week against the Cleveland Browns.

-That will be key against the 49ers run game, taking away the interior runs (along with Andrew Billings) while allowing others to pursue all-world 49ers running back Christian McCaffrey and plug gaps in the zone scheme.
-Jarrett still has some pass-rush juiceand quarterback Brock Purdy can be had with strong interior pressure.
-A few splash plays from Jarrett could slow the 49ers offense just enough to make an impact and force some turnovers thrown down the field.
+That will be key against the 49ers’ run game, taking away the interior runs (along with Andrew Billings) while allowing others to pursue all-world running back Christian McCaffrey and plug gaps in the zone scheme.
+Jarrett still has some pass-rush juice, and 49ers quarterback Brock Purdy can be had with strong interior pressure.
+A few splash plays from Jarrett could slow the 49ers’ offense just enough to make an impact and force some turnovers thrown down the field.

 [READ: Bears injury report: Luther Burden III will play 49ers, Rome Odunze remains out]